jwe4ec/ma-networks/README.md

   - Has `sessionId`, and session column at screening has both `ELIGIBLE` and blank values
 - **OASIS table**
-  - After restricting to shared participants in clean OASIS data, total scores are discrepant for 19 participants
+  - After restricting to shared participants in clean OASIS data, total scores are discrepant for 19 participants, all of which in Set A are missing a session and have two entries for another session
+    - And participants who happen to have same total scores still have missing and multiple entries in Set A
-    - Seems due to potential recoding of session to resolve multiple entries in clean data (vs. keeping the most recent entry)
+    - Seems due to potential recoding of session to resolve multiple (and missing) entries in clean data (vs. keeping most recent), and doesn't seem merely due to potential lexicographical sorting by `R34.ipynb`
-      - TODO: Is it due to `R34.ipynb`'s sorting lexicographically rather than chronologically?
+      - TODO: Does clean data show any skipped sessions?
+      - TODO: Was `task_log` used to correct the session values?
+    - When excluding all 41 participants with multiple entries in OASIS table, all total scores in Set A are the same as those in clean data
+  - Session dates in OASIS table are inconsistent with those in RR table, even though the RR data matches values in clean data
+    - Suggests that session values in OASIS table may be wrong (and indeed, they don't match those in clean data)
 - **RR table**
   - Matches values in clean data
 - **BBSIQ table**